-The words of Anna Alboth in December of 2016 created an huge international movement for peace, the Civil March for Aleppo I don’t want just to stand for Aleppo.
+The words of Anna Alboth in December of 2016 created a huge international movement for peace, the Civil March for Aleppo: I don’t want just to stand for Aleppo.
 I want to go to Aleppo (Anna Alboth).
 To show their solidarity with war victims and to share the peace message.
 During the journey, more than 3000 people from 55 nationalities joined them transmitting a strong signal of compassion, hope and love between humans (Eliza).

 After months trough Europe (Germany, Czech Republic, Austria, Slovenia, Croatia, Bosnia, Serbia, Macedonia, Greece and Bulgaria) in middle of August, the Civil March for Aleppo reached the border between Lebanon and Syria, the closest point to Aleppo possible to go as group.
 Jordi and Eliza are two of the marchers that walked trough Macedonia and Greece with the group.
 What brought them there?

 After 6 years of war the march tried to make visible Syrian war in Europe during the way.
 Now that is hidden on the news, we have to remember it to shake our minds a bit (Jordi).

 Doing the “way back” that many refugees have done, the CMFA shows the Solidarity with people that suffered a lot in the way.
 We are saying that THEY ARE NOT ALONE, and we do not forget (Jordi).

 Jordi Molina | Barcelona, Spain | Joined in Skopje, Macedonia | Left in Mani, Greece – a little village near Orestiada | 45 days of marching